 And your brand voice is critically important.

-Your brand voice is the personality that you take on in your communications.
-What are you doing about it?
-Click To TweetGo ahead and sit down, lean in — if you dare — but don’t get too comfortable.
-We’ll keep you on the edge of your seat with six smart strategies to refine your existing approach.
+Go ahead and sit down, lean in — if you dare — but don’t get too comfortable.
+We’ll keep you on the edge of your seat with these six online brand voice guidelines that will help refine your existing approach.

-# 1. Be Clear
+# 1. Be clear

 As a marketing leader, it’s important to gather the right information and team to create a clear brand voice.